House of Toulouse

-The House of Toulouse, sometimes called House of Saint-Gilles or Raimondines, is the name of the dynasty that ruled the County of Toulouse.
+The House of Toulouse, sometimes called House of Saint-Gilles or Raimondines, is a family of Frankish origin established in Languedoc that owned the County of Toulouse.
+Its first representative was Fulcoald of Rouergue, who died after 837.
+His sons Fredelo and Raymond I were the first hereditary counts of Toulouse from 849 to 863.
+The last holder of the county in the agnatic line was Raymond VII who died in 1249.
+This family therefore reigned over the county for four centuries.

 History

 Creation of the County of Toulouse

 The county of Toulouse is a former county in southern France, the holder of which was one of six primitive lay peers.

 A count of Toulouse was appointed in 778 by Charlemagne in favor of a certain Torson, following the defeat of Roncesvalles, to coordinate the defense and the fight against the Basques, and integrated into the duchy of Aquitaine, when it was created three years later: William the Pious, Duke of Aquitaine, had the title of Count of Toulouse.
 From the death in 852 of Fredelo son of Fulcoald, count of Rouergue and Senegund of Toulouse, who was governor (custos civitas) of Toulouse, Pailhars, Rodez, and Limoges, the center of Aquitaine moves to Poitiers and Count of Rouergue, were also rulers of Toulouse.

 Starting with Fulcoald of Rouergue, the County of Toulouse became hereditary.
 His son Fredelo becomes Count of Toulouse in 849.
 His brother Raymond I succeeded him in 852.